How to Get an Accurate Car Insurance Estimate Before You Buy

 • Home ZIP code — location-based pricing reflects local accident rates, crime, and weather risk

-• Credit score range — insurers in most states use credit-based insurance scores to help set rates (learn how your credit score affects car insurance rates)
+• Credit score range — insurers in most states use credit-based insurance scores to help set rates (learn how your credit score affects car insurance rates and what you can do about it)

 Vehicle Information